 Three weeks later, on 23 October 2020, Nancy came home.

-The following month, Nancy was diagnosed with Smith-Lemli-Opitz syndrome (SLOS) – a condition which affects multiple body systems, including the internal organs, growth and intellectual development, facial features, fingers and toes.
+The following month, Nancy was diagnosed with Smith-Lemli-Opitz syndrome (SLOS) – a rare condition which affects multiple body systems, including:

 Symptoms of SLOS differ from person to person.
 Some people may have more symptoms than others and symptoms can range from mild to severe.